grscheller/neovim-notes/VimConfiguration.md

 reverse engineer Vim behavior.
 Vim sources a number of files before your editing session starts.
 These files are examples of what is known as vimscript.
-Vimscript is a scripting language based *Command Mode*.
+Vimscript is a scripting language based *command mode*.

 First sourced is `/etc/vimrc`.
 Historically on UNIX, this was the location for system-wide vim configuration changes.